Supply Chain Risk Assessment

 In such an uncertain business environment, securing supply chains and managing credit risk is no longer optional—it is an imperative for survival.
 To stay resilient, companies must proactively shield their operations and finances against sudden disruptions, from unstable suppliers to unforeseen credit risks.
 Let us explore key strategies for securing supply chains against credit and supplier risks in this increasingly unpredictable landscape.

-1. Counterparty Selection and Diversification:
+1. Counterparty selection and diversification:

 Selecting suppliers in different regions and building a diverse supplier base can reduce vulnerability to sudden regional conflicts, political changes or natural catastrophes.
 With 90% of global goods transported by sea, the blockage of major routes, as seen with the Suez Canal incident in 2021 or the Red Sea Crisis, underscores the importance of having alternate suppliers in geographically diverse locations.
 Many companies are now adopting near-shoring strategies, which involve selecting suppliers closer to home to minimise risk.
 This approach not only secures supply chains but also shortens lead times, enhancing overall resilience.

-2. Identity Verification and Due Diligence:
+2. Identity verification and due diligence:

 Choosing new suppliers comes with the risk of doing business with unknown partners in unfamiliar regions.
 Therefore, an identity check is an important step to verify the legitimacy of all counterparties you propose to engage with.
 This process involves gathering and confirming critical information about the counterparty’s identity, ownership structure, management background, and compliance history.
 Proper identity checks serve as a protective measure against working with entities involved in illicit activities such as identity fraud, money laundering, or tax evasion.
 They shield your business from financial and reputational damage and ensure legal compliance.
 In fact, businesses should go one step further and perform due diligence, which is a comprehensive, systematic evaluation of a potential business partner’s background, financial health, legal standing, and reputation, conducted before entering into any transaction or relationship.
 This helps in identifying potential financial, operational, and reputational risks early on, helping your company protect itself from costly legal battles, regulatory penalties, and fraud.